What is Arts on Prescription ?

 If you are interested in participating in Arts on Prescription, you can download and print a referral form by clicking on this blue link:

-Arts on Prescription referral form July 2016 and ask your GP or other health professional or counsellor to complete with you and send it to Jessa Leff, Arts on Prescription Project Manager, Arts and Minds, 47-51 Norfolk Street, Cambridge CB1 2LD.
+Arts on Prescription Referral Form December 2017 and complete with your GP or other health professional and send it to firstname.lastname@example.org or Jessa Leff, Arts on Prescription Project Manager, Arts and Minds, 47-51 Norfolk Street, Cambridge CB1 2LD.

 How do I refer a client to Arts on Prescription?